ToastexGD/ToastyReplayer/README.md

 # ToastyReplayer
-Geodes BEST Macro and showcase bot, made with Showcasers in mind.
+This is **ToastyReplayer.** Geometry Dash's best Macro Replay system.
+Made with showcasers in mind, our replay system is 100% accurate, any level, anywhere.